 MAE 462.
 Design of Robotic Systems.
 3 Hours.

 PR: Consent. systems, including economic justification and ethics.
 Geometric choices and controller specifications for programmable manipulators.
 Workstation strategies such.

 MAE 466.
 Spacecraft Dynamics.
 3 Hours.

-PR: MAE 476.
-Development of rigid-body equations of motion for aerospace vehicles.
-Introduction to spacecraft attitude representations, including direction cosine matrices, Euler angles, and quaternions.
-Brief discussion of airplane flight dynamics.
-Discussion of attitude dynamics, stabilization, and control in the presence of external torques.
-Brief discussion of attitude hardware.
+PR: MAE 476. discussion of attitude hardware.
+Development of rigid-body equations of motion for aerospace and control in the presence of external torques.
+Brief representations, including direction cosine matrices, Euler angles, and quaternions.
+Brief discussion of airplane flight.

 MAE 467.
 Introduction to Flight Simulation.
 3 Hours.

 PR: MAE introduced through interaction with tools of different.